nikouu/mGBA-http/docs/Examples.md

 ## 1. Moving and interacting

-Using the C# console app mGBAHttpServer.TestClient included in this repository, we're able to move the main character around the overworld and interact with Pikachu in Pokémon Yellow.
+Using the C# console app mGBAHttpExamples included in this repository, we're able to move the main character around the overworld and interact with Pikachu in Pokémon Yellow.

 | Scenario             | Game           | Caller         | Endpoint |
 | -------------------- | -------------- | -------------- | -------- |